rtweeks/s3-sysbackup/README.md

 ### The `write-config` Subcommand

 This writes a configuration file (and possibly a credentials file) for use by `s3-sysbackup archive`.
 It also writes unit files for `systemd` so the archiver will run on a daily basis.
-This command can create an IAM user for the backup system to authenticate to AWS as, using the IAM resources created by `s3-sysbackup create-resources` to strictly limit the capabilities of the account.
+This command can create an IAM user for the backup system to authenticate as to AWS, using the IAM resources created by `s3-sysbackup create-resources` to strictly limit the capabilities of the account.

 When this subcommand is used to create an IAM account for uploading backup data, it can save those credentials in an encrypted file for transfer to and use on another system.
 Creating this encrypted file requires the presence of the `ccrypt` program on the system.
 Since this encryption only supports a single password, if you need to share the encrypted credentials with another user, *do not* use your own account password (either system password or AWS password).